Finally THE MUD has its own facebook community page. Follow, comment or like at will.

 Welcome to The Mud.

-Two years ago I found myself living alone in a tent in the Turkish hills.
+Four years ago I found myself living alone in a tent in the Turkish hills.
 There was no power or running water on my land.
 It was the beginning of an adventure that profoundly changed my beliefs about what is possible, or enjoyable.
 In this site I share a few of the things I learned along the way, such as: